-How to write a speech for kids is straightforward, truly!
+Writing a speech for kids and then giving it is relatively straightforward.
+Truly!
 Once you've gained some experience you'll find it fun, as well as hugely rewarding.

 Part One: Background & audience research